apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/relative_urls.md

 # [](#filtering-links) Relative URLs

-Maybe you noticed in the previous chapter that while printing URLs to the DevTools console, they would always show in full length, like this:
+Maybe you noticed in the previous lesson that while printing URLs to the DevTools console, they would always show in full length, like this:

 ```text
 https://www.alexa.com/topsites/countries/GB